simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 ## Conclusion

-In an era defined by the convergence of technology and work, the importance of securing your home wireless network for teleworking cannot be overstated.
-As we've explored, an unsecured network leaves you vulnerable to a myriad of risks – from unauthorized access to devastating data breaches.
+In an era defined by the convergence of technology and work, the importance of securing your home wireless network for teleworking can't be overstated.
+As we've explored, an unsecured network leaves you vulnerable to a many risks – from unauthorized access to devastating data breaches.
 The risks multiply in teleworking, where personal and professional worlds intertwine through digital bridges.

 We've dug into fundamental steps to fortify your home network's defenses.
 Changing default router settings, enabling robust encryption, and employing network security software are the cornerstones of a strong defense strategy.
 But these steps are just the beginning.